Save up to 25%… Shop Our Birthday Sale Now!

 If you choose a reputable source, such as Real Mushrooms, your ergothioneine medicinal mushroom extract should contain nothing but pure mushrooms.
 The important thing to look for is that the product is organic, contains only mushrooms (the fruiting body, not the mycelium), and is free from fillers.

-All of our mushroom powder extracts are organic and contain only the most potent medicinal parts of the fungi (the mushroom) and zero added fillers or starches.
-This is in contrast to the majority of mushroom supplements sold in North America which contain the fungi root-like structure, called mycelium, and the grain on which the mycelium is grown.
-In contrast to Real Mushrooms’ extract powders, this results in a less effective product.
+All of our mushroom powder extracts are 100% organic and contain only the most potent medicinal parts of the fungi (the fruiting body), and zero added fillers or starches.
+This is in contrast to the majority of mushroom supplements sold in North America, which contain the fungi root-like structure called mycelium, and the grain on which the mycelium is grown.

 References